Mammography: Arguments against screening mammography

 Newman posits that screening mammography does not reduce death overall, but causes significant harm by inflicting cancer scare and unnecessary surgical interventions.
 The Nordic Cochrane Collection notes that advances in diagnosis and treatment of breast cancer may make breast cancer screening no longer effective in decreasing death from breast cancer, and therefore no longer recommend routine screening for healthy women as the risks might outweigh the benefits.

-Of every 1,000 U.S. women who are screened, about 7% will be called back for a diagnostic session (although some studies estimate the number to be closer to 10% to 15%).
+Of every 1,000 U.S. women who are screened, about 7% will be called back for a diagnostic session (although some studies estimate the number to be closer to 10–15%).
 About 10% of those who are called back will be referred for a biopsy.
 Of the 10% referred for biopsy, about 3.5% will have cancer and 6.5% will not.
 Of the 3.5% who have cancer, about 2 will have an early stage cancer that will be cured after treatment.

 Mammography may also produce false negatives.
 Estimates of the numbers of cancers missed by mammography are usually around 20%.
 Reasons for not seeing the cancer include observer error, but more frequently it is because the cancer is hidden by other dense tissue in the breast, and even after retrospective review of the mammogram the cancer cannot be seen.
 Furthermore, one form of breast cancer, lobular cancer, has a growth pattern that produces shadows on the mammogram that are indistinguishable from normal breast tissue.